w3c/wcag3/guidelines/groups/animation-and-movement/avoid-physical-harm/haptic-stimulation-adjustable.md

 :::tests
 <b>Procedure</b>
-1. Identify any haptic feedback that is caused by the digital content (vs. the operating system or user agent).
+For haptic feedback caused by the digital content (vs. the operating system or user agent).
-2. Identify if there is a setting that allows for reducing or turning off the haptic feedback.
+1. Identify if there is a setting that allows for reducing or turning off the haptic feedback.

 <b>Expected results</b>
-* #1 is false, or #1 and #2 are true
+* #1 is true
 :::